Passive vs. Active Security—What’s the Difference?

 LVT

-PASSIVE MONITORING
+PASSIVE SECURITY CAMERA MONITORING

 PASSIVE SURVEILLANCE OPTIONS AND BEST PRACTICES

-• Fixed cameras diligently document activities within one specific area.
+• Fixed cameras that diligently document activities within one specific area.
 This documentation is specifically useful in scenarios that require evidence or detailed incident reviews.

-• Time-lapse cameras capture the progress of a long-term project from start to finish.
+• Time-lapse cameras that capture the progress of a long-term project from start to finish.
 This kind of footage is ideal for analysis, record-keeping, or even marketing.

 To make the most of these passive surveillance solutions, be sure to follow these best practices: